Plattsburgh Brewers: History

 The standings for the New Hampshire State League reflected four franchises which folded early in the 1907 season.
 The Brewers finished fourth among the four teams who finished the New Hampshire League portion of the season.
 The New Hampshire League final standings on June 29, 1907, were Barre-Montpelier Intercities 19–6, Burlington Burlingtons 13–12, West Manchester (New Hampshire) 11–12, Laconia/Plattsburgh Brewers 8–14, East Manchester (New Hampshire) 7–7, Franklin, New Hampshire 5–7, Nashua, New Hampshire 3–3, and Concord, New Hampshire 2–7.

 The franchise continued play as the Plattsburgh Brewers in the Independent four–team Vermont State League, beginning July 2, 1907.
 W. Van Duzen continued as manager.
 Rutland, Vermont, joined the Barre-Montpelier Intercities, Burlington Burlingtons and Plattsburgh Brewers in Vermont State League play.
 The Brewers finished fourth with a 5–11 record in the final standings of the 1907 Vermont State League.
 Plattsburgh finished behind the champion Barre-Montpelier Intercities 12–4, Burlington Burlingtons 6–5 and Rutland 5–8.
-The league concluded play on July 28, 1907, and permanently folded after the 1907 season.
+The league concluded play on July 28, 1907.
+The league folded following the 1907 season.
+Plattsburgh has not hosted another minor league team.